abyrari/MLP-classification/README.md

 **3.fromfrom sklearn.model_selection import KFold**
 to use Kfold way as classification
 **4. from the skilearnneural_network import MLPClassifier**
-this  section let us to use the classification of svm 5.from sklearn.svm import SVC
+this  section let us to use the classification of MLP 5.from sklearn.svm import SVC